-On rare occasion, you may be presented with an error message in Canvas.
-We are working to make the error messages more meaningful, but in the meantime, you may find some helpful tips below.
-The tips below are suggested actions based on past experience.
+On rare occasions, you may be presented with an error message in Canvas.
+We're working to make the error messages more meaningful, but in the meantime, you may find some helpful tips below.
+These tips are suggested actions based on past experience.
 They may not resolve the issue in every circumstance.
-Feel free to contact firstname.lastname@example.org with questions.
+Feel free to contact email@example.com with questions.

 500 Error getting data: Unable to retrieve modules for course: <Response 401>

-- Holding both a teacher and student role in the course with two different email addresses associated with a single Badgr account.
-When this happens, the system does not know which permission (teacher or student) to serve to the user. (e.g. An instructor uses "email@example.com" in the role of instructor in a Canvas course.
-The instructor has added an additional email address, "firstname.lastname@example.org", to their Badgr account.
-The instructor uses the additional email address "email@example.com" in a student role in the same Canvas course.
+When two different email addresses are associated with a single Badgr account and are used in different roles in Canvas, this error may occur.
+When this happens, the system doesn't know which permission (teacher or student) to serve to the user.
+For example, an instructor uses "firstname.lastname@example.org" in the role of instructor in a Canvas course.
+The instructor has added an additional email address, "email@example.com" to their Badgr account.
+When the instructor uses the additional email address "firstname.lastname@example.org" in a student role in the same Canvas course they encounter this error.

 Remedy: Remove the test student from the course or disassociate the email address from the Badgr account.

-Remedy: Publish the course and modules, ensure you are enrolled as a teacher.
+Remedy: Publish the course and modules, ensure you're enrolled as a teacher.

-- The Canvas Authorization Token isn't working for your course.
-If the above two troubleshooting processes do not resolve the issue, then this is likely what is going on.
+Occasionally, the Canvas authorization token isn't working in a course.
+If the above two troubleshooting processes don't resolve the issue, then this is likely what's going on.

-Remedy: Contact firstname.lastname@example.org to have your authorization token reset.
-In your email, describe the error, provide a screenshot of the error message and the course URL, and include the fact that you have gone through the troubleshooting process so that the support team does not direct you back to this page.
+Remedy: Contact email@example.com to have your authorization token reset.
+In your email, describe the error, provide a screenshot of the error message and the course URL, and include the fact that you've gone through the troubleshooting process so that the support team doesn't direct you back to this page.